jenkins-x/terraform-aws-eks-jx/README.md

 You can find some examples on different configurations in the [examples folder](examples).

 These include a `basic` configuration and a configuration with `vault` resources being created.

+Both will generate a valid `jx-requirements.yml` file that can be used to boot a Jenkins X cluster.

 #### VPC configuration
 <a id="markdown-vpc-configuration" name="vpc-configuration"></a>